-Acne can be effectively treated with Intense Pulsed Light alone or in combination with other clinical treatments.
+Acne treatment is highly effective with Intense Pulsed Light alone or in combination with other clinical treatments.
 Intense Pulsed Light treatments greatly reduce the number and severity of active lesions, lessening the inflammation and frequency of break-outs.

 How does Intense Pulsed Light Work?
 The light emitted from the Intense Pulsed Light system directly targets overactive sebaceous glands, greatly reducing the total number and severity of active lesions, and lessening the inflammation and occurrence of break-outs.
 The light stimulates the production of new collagen to improve skin texture, and can also reduce the appearance of red or brown areas of skin that are often associated with acne breakouts.